DATA-606-2023-FALL-MONDAY/Annavarapu_Ajith/docs/proposal.md

   - Definition: Other building energy ratings.
   - Potential values: D1

+Weather Dataset:

+- **timestamp**
+  - Data type: Date and time
+  - Definition: Date and time in the format MM-DD-YYYY hh:mm:ss.
+Local timezone.
+  - Potential values: 1/1/2016 0:00

+- **site_id**
+  - Data type: String
+  - Definition: Animal-code-name for the site.
+  - Potential values: Panther

+- **airTemperature**
+  - Data type: Float
+  - Definition: The temperature of the air in degrees Celsius (ºC).
+  - Potential values: 19.4

+- **cloudCoverage**
+  - Data type: Float
+  - Definition: Portion of the sky covered in clouds, in oktas.
+  - Potential values: 6

+- **dewTemperature**
+  - Data type: Float
+  - Definition: The dew point (the temperature to which a given parcel of air must be cooled at constant pressure and water vapor content in order for saturation to occur) in degrees Celsius (ºC).
+  - Potential values: 19.4

+- **precipDepth1HR**
+  - Data type: Float
+  - Definition: The depth of liquid precipitation that is measured over a one-hour accumulation period (mm).
+  - Potential values: 0

+- **precipDepth6HR**
+  - Data type: Float
+  - Definition: The depth of liquid precipitation that is measured over a six-hour accumulation period (mm).
+  - Potential values: 0

+- **seaLvlPressure**
+  - Data type: Float
+  - Definition: The air pressure relative to Mean Sea Level (MSL) (mbar or hPa).
+  - Potential values: 1019.4

+- **windDirection**
+  - Data type: Integer
+  - Definition: The angle, measured in a clockwise direction, between true north and the direction from which the wind is blowing (degrees).
+  - Potential values: 0

+- **windSpeed**
+  - Data type: Float
+  - Definition: The rate of horizontal travel of air past a fixed point (m/s).
+  - Potential values: 0

 **Which variable/column will be your target/label in your ML model?**
  - Air Temperature